 For determining the toe web pinch response, standard nociceptive stimulus was applied to the left hind toe web of all four weight-bearing toes with a haemostatic forceps closed to the first ratchet.
 Based on animals' response, degree of analgesia in toe web was given scores ranging from 0-2 using SDS adapted from [15] (Table 2).
 Time to onset of complete analgesia, duration of complete analgesia and overall duration of analgesia were also recorded.
-Time to onset of complete analgesia was defined as time from drug administration to the appearance of complete analgesia (score = 2).
+Time to onset of complete analgesia (score = 2).
 Duration of complete analgesia was defined as time over which complete analgesia was observed (score = 2) while duration of analgesia was defined as time during which analgesia whether partial or complete was observed (score >0).